arcnmx/nvoclock/README.md

 ## Future Items

-Some things can be improved, and since most tested was done with a single Pascal GPU there are some missing features for older hardware.
+Some things can be improved, and since most testing was done with a single pascal GPU there are some missing features for older hardware.

-- Maxwell power/voltage control
 - Previous generation GPUs need testing/support
 - RPC API + Daemon
   - Controls from another computer so autodetect can detect and survive crashes